 What is COVID-19?

-COVID-19 is a highly contagious respiratory virus; common symptoms include a high temperature, dry cough, loss of smell or taste, and it may cause shortness of breath.
+COVID-19 is a highly contagious respiratory virus; common symptoms include a high temperature, dry cough, loss of smell or taste, fatigue, and it may cause shortness of breath.
 For someone with dementia, delirium can also be a common symptom.

 COVID-19 and dementia